What is a Key Signature?

 Key Signature Chart

-We have put together two handy key signature charts for both Sharp Major Scale Key Signatures and Flat Major Scale Key Signatures.
+We have put together two handy key signature charts for both Sharp Major Scales and Flat Major Scales.
 Use these charts as a guide to helping you learn to identify major Scale Key Signatures as you progress in your journey learning music theory.

 Sharp Major Scale Key Signatures Chart